All Episodes

 So tell us about this issue.

-It says ANH challenges FDA for blocking government-backed health claims.
+It says, ANH challenges FDA for blocking government-backed health claims.

 What's this all about, Jonathan?

-Well, uh, this is crazy.
+Well, this is crazy.

-As you mentioned, you know, all the way back uh to the turn of the 20th century, the FDA has been in the business of censoring information.
+As you mentioned, you know, all the way back to the turn of the 20th century, the FDA has been in the business of censoring information.

 It's probably good to frame this properly.

-And in particular, even in Blackstonian law, which they partially rejected, uh, there was no basis for a prior restraint on speech.
+And in particular, even in Blackstonian law, which they partially rejected, there was no basis for a prior restraint on speech.

-You have to go to the government in the first instance, if you want to tell anybody what a nutrient does to their risk of disease, you have to first go to the government and ask for permission.
+If you want to tell anybody what a nutrient does to their risk of disease, you have to first go to the government and ask for permission.

-So having said that, uh, years pass, the uh Congress passes legislation that codifies a prior review process, and then uh that raises all kinds of problems.
+So having said that, years pass, the Congress passes legislation that codifies a prior review process.

-Virtually nothing in science, as you know well, Mike, is conclusively true in the sense of being proven beyond any question whatsoever, which is true of almost any uh statement about anything that you could make uh in the world.
+Virtually nothing in science, as you know well, Mike, is conclusively true in the sense of being proven beyond any question whatsoever, which is true of almost any statement about anything that you could make in the world.

-So, following that, after I won this case called Pearson versus Shalela, which ended FDA censorship of dietary supplement-based folic acid claims, among others, that it reduced the incidence of neural tube defect births, spina bifida and anencephaly by as much as 80 percent, 800 micrograms of folic acid could reduce the risk by that much.
+So following that, after I won this case called Pearson versus Shalala, which ended FDA censorship of dietary supplement-based folic acid claims, among others, that it reduced the incidence of neural tube defect births, spina bifida, and an encephaly by as much as 80%.

 And one of those pieces of legislation was this thing called the FDA Modernization Act.

-And a provision in that act allowed for authoritative statements made by government, federal government health agencies To enter the market upon notice to FDA without having to go through their pre-approval process.
+And a provision in that act allowed for authoritative statements made by government, federal government health agencies to enter the market upon notice to FDA without having to go through their pre-approval process.

-In other words, they had to go through that pre-approval process that Congress intended the law, the FDA Modernization Act, to exempt uh claims from if they were made by the government itself.
+In other words, they had to go through that pre-approval process that Congress intended the law, the FDA Modernization Act, to exempt claims from if they were made by the government itself.

 But what year was the FDA Modernization Act passed?

-I'm trying to remember, I think it was uh 99.
+I think it was 9099.

 I think so.